CoderAgam001/The-Periodic-Name/README.md

 # The Periodic Name

- A Python Program to tell your Periodic Name, based on the elements of Periodic Table
+The Periodic Name is a Python Program to tell your which elements are there in your name & your Periodic Name based on the elements of Periodic Table.